-Marines United Naked Photos, Livestream Sex News: Reddit, 4Chan, 55 Marine Names
+‘Marines United’ Naked Photos, Livestream Sex: Reddit, 4Chan, 55 Marines Named

 Meanwhile, according to the New York Times, the veteran Marine named Thomas Brennan, the Marine veteran who is being credited with being the first journalist to blow the “Marines United” Facebook scandal wide open, has reportedly given the names of 55 Marines to investigators.
 Those 55 Marines reportedly hold ranks as high as major, but it isn’t know what will happen as a result of that investigation.

 According to Google’s suggestions, the searches accompanying “Marines United” at this time include “Marines United Reddit” and “Marines United 4Chan.”
-The latest buzz on Reddit about the “Marines United” scandal includes folks sharing the latest investigative news, or asking for general reactions to the “Marines United” Facebook scandal.
+The latest buzz on Reddit about the “Marines United” scandal includes folks sharing the latest investigative news or asking for general reactions to the “Marines United” Facebook scandal.
 There’s also the famous and closed thread titled “I shut down Marines United” on Reddit.

 Brennan himself has faced criticism, according to Reveal, about his alleged comments on 4Chan, an anonymous forum.

 One email’s subject line received by the publication read, “Heaveans [sic] to betsy, Thomas Brennan has such a potty mouth.”

-The 4Chan tipsters pointed to comments allegedly left by Brennan that were lewd comments about naked photos of women.
+The 4Chan tipsters pointed to comments allegedly left by Brennan that included lewd comments about naked photos of women.

 Sen. Jack Reed listens during a hearing about Marines United sharing nude photos of female Marines on Facebookhttps://t.co/yUGg1MHL8W pic.twitter.com/qKJlUPaZUS